An insider’s guide to Phuket and Food in Phuket

 Being a tropical country Thailand has a huge variety of fruit with delicious pineapples,mangoes,magosteen,longan,watermelons, rambutans etc.There are a variety of mangoes which are eaten at different stages of ripeness.Some are green and taste a bit like apples whilst others are very juicy and sweet,these are the ones that are used to make a very nice desert which consists of mangoes and sticky rice.You will find the more exotic fruits at the local market.There is also what they call the “king of fruits”,this is the “durian”,this is a big spiky fruit which has a very strong smell.You either love it or hate it but in Asia it is much loved.Because of the very strong smell many hotels strictly forbid this fruit on their premises, often with the threat of quite high fines.

-Here is one of our more popular recipes – Fried Noodles with Prawns or Chicken or vegetarian.
+At our cooking classes here is one of our more popular recipes – Fried Noodles with Prawns or Chicken or vegetarian.

 Ingredients (per person)